Minnesota Legislative History - Step by Step

 Introduction to Legislative History: An Overview

 Multimedia recordings do not exist prior to 1991.
 When recordings do not exist, the House and Senate committee minutes are the primary source of information for legislative intent research.
 House committee minute books from 1919-1998 and Senate minutes from 1911-1998 are at the Minnesota Historical Society Library.
 Committee minute books from 1999 to the present are at the Legislative Library.
 Many of the minutes have been posted online since 2005.
-Please see the Legislative History Location of Materials Guide for details about these resources.
+Please see the Minnesota Legislative History -- Location of Materials guide for details about these resources.

 Legislative History Step by Step